csandman/chakra-react-select/README.md

   return <Select {...selectProps} />;
 };
 ```

+One important thing to note however, is that this hook generally adds no benefit
+if you're just going to pass the props it returns into the core `Select`
+component from this package.
+The only time it really becomes useful is if you're
+passing the resulting props into the core `react-select` component, or another
+component that wraps it.

 One example of how you might use this is to customize the component
 `react-google-places-autocomplete`, which is an autocomplete dropdown for Google